-20 Climate change and sustainable development pathways
+Climate change and sustainable development pathways

-- 21 "Climate change poses a moderate threat to current sustainable development and a severe threat to - 22 | future sustainable development" (Denton et al. 2014; Fleurbaey et al. 2014). - 23 Significant transformations may be required for climate-resilient pathways (Denton et al. 2014; Jones - 24 et al. 2014). - 25 The design of climate policy is influenced by: (1) differing ways that individuals and organisations - perceive risks and uncertainties; (2) the consideration of a diverse array of risks and uncertainties as - 27 | well as human and social responses which may be difficult to measure, are of low probability but - 28 which would have a significant impact if they occurred (Kunreuther et al. 2014; Fleurbaey et al. 2014; - 29 Kolstad et al. 2014). - 30 Building climate resilient pathways requires iterative, continually evolving and complementary - processes at all levels of government (Denton et al. 2014; Kunreuther et al. 2014; Kolstad et al. 2014; - 32 Somanthan et al. 2014; Lavell et al. 2012). - 33 Important aspects of climate resilient policies include local level institutions, decentralisation, - 34 participatory governance, iterative learning, integration of local knowledge, and reduction of - inequality (Dasgupta et al. 2014; Lavell et al. 2012; Cutter et al. 2012b; O' Brien et al. 2012; Roy et - 36 al. 2018). - Climate action and sustainable development are linked: adaptation has co-benefts for sustainable - development while "sustainable development supports, and often enables, the fundamental societal - 39 and systems transitions and transformations that help limit global warming" (IPCC 2018b). - 40 Redistributive policies that shield the poor and vulnerable can resolve trade-offs between mitigation - 41 objectives and the hunger, poverty and energy access SDGs.
+- 21 "Climate change poses a moderate threat to current sustainable development and a severe threat to - future sustainable development" (Denton et al. 2014, p.
+1104; Fleurbaey et al. 2014). - 23 Significant transformations may be required for climate-resilient pathways (Denton et al. 2014; Jones - 24 et al. 2014). - 25 The design of climate policy is influenced by: (1) differing ways that individuals and organisations - perceive risks and uncertainties; (2) the consideration of a diverse array of risks and uncertainties as - well as human and social responses which may be difficult to measure, are of low probability but which - would have a significant impact if they occurred (Kunreuther et al. 2014; Fleurbaey et al. 2014; Kolstad - 29 et al. 2014). - 30 Building climate resilient pathways requires iterative, continually evolving and complementary - processes at all levels of government (Denton et al. 2014; Kunreuther et al. 2014; Kolstad et al. 2014; - 32 | Somanthan et al. 2014; Lavell et al. 2012). - 33 Important aspects of climate resilient policies include local level institutions, decentralisation, - participatory governance, iterative learning, integration of local knowledge, and reduction of inequality - 35 (Dasgupta et al. 2014; Lavell et al. 2012; Cutter et al. 2012b; O' Brien et al. 2012; Roy et al. 2018). - 36 Climate action and sustainable development are linked: adaptation has co-benefts for sustainable - development while "sustainable development supports, and often enables, the fundamental societal and - 38 systems transitions and transformations that help limit global warming" (IPCC 2018b, p.
+24). - Redistributive policies that shield the poor and vulnerable can resolve trade-offs between mitigation - 40 objectives and the hunger, poverty and energy access SDGs.

-42 Land and rural livelihoods
+Land and rural livelihoods

-- 43 Policies and institutions relating to land, including land tenure, can contribute to the vulnerability of - 44 rural people, and constrain adaptation.
-Climate policies, such as encouraging cultivation of biofuels,
+- 42 Policies and institutions relating to land, including land tenure, can contribute to the vulnerability of - 43 rural people, and constrain adaptation.
+Climate policies, such as encouraging cultivation of biofuels, or - payments under REDD+, will have significant secondary impacts, both positive and negative, in some - 45 rural areas (Dasgupta et al. 2014).

-- or payments under REDD+, will have significant secondary impacts, both positive and negative, in some rural areas (Dasgupta et al. 2014). - 3 "Sustainable land management is an effective disaster risk reduction tool" (Cutter et al. 2012a).
+1 "Sustainable land management is an effective disaster risk reduction tool" (Cutter et al. 2012a, p.
+293).